weycom/muniparks/src/pages/research-briefs/2019-06-28-how-parks-can-lead-in-the-experience-economy.md

 ---
 templateKey: blog-post
-title: How parks can lead in the experience economy
+title: "How parks can lead in the experience economy"
 date: 2019-07-02T15:04:10.000Z
 author: Ryan McKnight
 label: "Research Brief"
 featuredpost: false
 image: /img/experience-economy.jpg
-description: Parks and rec pros have always been in the experience game, but now there’s a lot more competition.
+description: "Parks and rec pros have always been in the experience game, but now there’s a lot more competition."
 tags:
   - experience-economy
   - marketing